nic01asFr/docs-mcp-server/SECURITY.md

 ### API Token Management

-- API tokens provide full access to your DINUM Docs instance
+- API tokens provide full access to your Docs instance
 - Treat tokens like passwords
 - Use different tokens for different environments
 - Revoke unused tokens

 ### Network Environment

-- Ensure secure network connectivity to DINUM Docs instances
+- Ensure secure network connectivity to Docs instances
 - Consider using VPN for sensitive environments
 - Monitor network traffic for anomalies